Hank the Cowdog: Adaptations

+CBS Storybreak

 In 1985, CBS Storybreak aired an animated episode based on the first Hank the Cowdog book, with Frank Welker as the voice of Hank.
-The episode featured changes the original book: coyotes talking normally instead of their own goofy language like in the books, child removed, chicken farm in Arizona instead of cattle ranch Texas, went from married couple and a ranchhand to female in charge and 2 ranchhands.

 Hank the Cowdog (TV series)

-Hank the Cowdog is an animated adaptation based on the books.
+Hank the Cowdog is an upcoming animated adaptation based on the books.
 It will be produced by HTC Productions and Huhu Studios.
 It was first unveiled at a MIPJunior content market in 2015.
 So far there is no specific release date for the series.
 The series will be done in 2D animation and will have 13 episodes.

 There was a previous attempt at a TV series adaptation in the late 1990s.
 It was going to be produced by Nickelodeon, WildBrain and 501 Productions.
 The series would have blended 2D animation with live-action backgrounds.
 A test reel was uploaded onto Vimeo in 2015.

 Hank the Cowdog (podcast)

 A five episode podcast adapting Lost in the Dark Unchanted Forest was produced by QCode and released in September 2020.
 The series was written and directed by film director and writer Jeff Nichols.
 It starred the voices of Matthew McConaughey as Hank, Jesse Plemons as Drover, Kirsten Dunst as Sally May, John R. Erickson as Wallace the buzzard, Scoot McNairy as Junior, Michael Shannon as Sinister the Bobcat, Joel Edgerton as Rip and Snort, Leslie Jordan as Pete the Barn Cat and Cynthia Erivo as Madame Moonshine.